Diseases & Conditions

-Small tears of the tendon can make it difficult to walk and participate in other daily activities.
+Small tendon tears can make it difficult to walk and participate in other daily activities.
 A large tear of the patellar tendon is a disabling injury.
-It usually requires surgery and physical therapy to regain full knee function.
+It usually requires surgery and physical therapy afterward to regain full knee function.

 The patellar tendon attaches the bottom of the kneecap (patella) to the top of the shinbone (tibia).
-It is actually a ligament that connects to two different bones, the patella and the tibia.
+When a structure connects one bone to another, it is actually a ligament, so the patellar tendon is sometimes called the patellar ligament.

 The patella is attached to the quadriceps muscles by the quadriceps tendon.
-Working together, the quadriceps muscles, quadriceps tendon and patellar tendon straighten the knee.
+Working together, the quadriceps muscles, quadriceps tendon, and patellar tendon enable you to straighten your knee.

 Patellar tendon tears can be either partial or complete.

 Partial tears.
 Many tears do not completely disrupt the tendon.
 This is similar to a rope stretched so far that some of the fibers are frayed, but the rope is still in one piece.

 Complete tears.
 When the patellar tendon is completely torn, the tendon is separated from the kneecap.
 Without this attachment, you cannot straighten your knee.

 The patellar tendon often tears at the place where it attaches to the kneecap, and a piece of bone can break off along with the tendon.
 When a tear is caused by a medical condition — like tendinitis — the tear usually occurs in the middle of the tendon.

 It takes a very strong force to tear the patellar tendon.

 Falls.
 Direct impact to the front of the knee from a fall or other blow is a common cause of tears.
 Deep lacerations are often associated with this type of injury.